 - Tuberculosis (TB) screening

-- Annual Flu (Influenza)
+- Annual Influenza (Flu)

 Vaccinations must be completed prior to orientation, except the flu vaccine is due in the fall.
 Interns must provide sufficient documentation of vaccination compliance in advance of program's start date.
 The University of Minnesota Dietetic Internship and its affiliates do not provide vaccinations or testing to interns.